- We advise you to exercise a high degree of caution Liberia due to the unpredictable security environment and incidence of crime.

 Money and valuables

-Before you go, organise a variety of ways of accessing your money overseas.
 Credit cards are rarely accepted in Liberia and few commercial establishments accept travellers' cheques.
 There are a limited number of ATMs in Monrovia.
-Consult with your bank to find out which the most appropriate currency to carry is and whether your ATM card will work overseas.
+Consult with your bank to find out whether your ATM card will work in Liberia.
 Western Union and Moneygram have a number of agents in Monrovia.

 You will be required to show photographic identification at government security checkpoints.